SerpentBytes/siteit/README.md

 # Siteit

 ## About
 Siteit allows users to convert text files into `.html` pages.
-Presently, Siteit only supports input files with `.txt` format.
+Presently, Siteit only supports input files in `.txt` format.

 ## Installation

 - Use the command `git clone` to `clone` the repo to your local machine
 - `cd` into the cloned directory, and run `npm install` to install all the dependencies
 - Run `npm link` to run Siteit locally on your machine

+## Features

+Siteit comes with its built-in stylesheet and supports various screen resolutions.
+When a folder with `.txt` files is supplied, an `Index` file is also generated in the `dist` folder, linking to all generated files.

 ## Usage